 - “No failures were allowed during any testing,” added Andrew, “otherwise the entire lot had to be scrapped and manufacturing restarted.”

-- The devices have also completed radiation testing – simulating the interaction with charged particles encountered in space – as well as for various destructive effects known to be triggered by operating high-power radio systems in vacuum.
+- The devices have also completed radiation testing – simulating the interaction with charged particles encountered in space – as well as for various destructive effects known to be triggered by operating high-power radio systems in a vacuum.

 - “As a result, these GaN transistors are fully cleared for integration into the final Biomass radar instrument design,” comments Andrew, “providing the right technology at the right time for this crucial Earth-observing mission.
 And they are also available for other ESA and European missions in the future.”

-- ESA's Biomass mission is designed to track status and dynamics of tropical forests using P-band radar.
+- ESA's Biomass mission is designed to track the status and dynamics of tropical forests using P-band radar.
 Because this frequency is so low, a vacuum tube amplifier would be too heavy and bulky for the type of satellite we envisage.
-Instead Biomass has baselined solid state amplifiers using novel high-power semiconductor gallium nitride, harnessed for space through the ESA-led ‘GaN Reliability Enhancement and Technology Transfer Initiative’ (GREAT2) consortium.
+Instead, Biomass has baselined solid state amplifiers using novel high-power semiconductor gallium nitride, harnessed for space through the ESA-led ‘GaN Reliability Enhancement and Technology Transfer Initiative’ (GREAT2) consortium.

-- After the transistor is packaged at solid-state power amplifier (SSPA) level, we're concerned about things like overall electrical performance and thermal dissipation, checking that waste heat is carried away without affecting component reliability – along with all the usual qualification steps of vibration, shock and thermal vacuum testing.
+- After the transistor is packaged at the solid-state power amplifier (SSPA) level, we're concerned about things like overall electrical performance and thermal dissipation, checking that waste heat is carried away without affecting component reliability – along with all the usual qualification steps of vibration, shock and thermal vacuum testing.
 The mission needs six SSPAs in total, each of these with three packaged GaN transistors inside.
-Nevertheless we are qualifying a larger amount of packaged transistors to have a safe number of parts.
+Nevertheless, we are qualifying a larger amount of packaged transistors to have a safe number of parts.

 - Today that 6 x 6 mm prototype chip is now fabricated – also harnessing GaN – putting together a high-power amplifier, low-noise amplifier, a transmit-receive switch and a calibration coupler: what would normally involve an individual chip or circuit for each of these functions.
-The concept is applicable to any frequency band.
+The concept applies to any frequency band.
 In this case, we demonstrated the concept in C-band (for Sentinel-1) and it yielded three times more output power than the current amplifier on board these satellites, with savings of about 40% in terms of size.

 - There were all kinds of challenges in integrating all these functions on such a small chip.
 For instance, having the high-power amplifier beside the low-noise amplifier – the heat from the former could for instance compromise the performance of the latter, but we were able to come up with system-level solutions, such as switching off elements when not in use.

 • October 17, 2017: Thales Alenia Space has signed a contract with Airbus Defence and Space GmbH to develop the feed array system for the antenna on the European Space Agency’s Biomass spacecraft.
-This equipment is essential to guarantee the full satellite performance.
+This equipment is essential to guarantee full satellite performance.
 44)

 • October 2016: The SRR (System Requirements Review) was conducted in the summer of 2016.
 A successful SRR is an important step in the Project’s life cycle because it begins the procurement of the individual satellite components and the build-up of the full industrial consortium.
 Ground-based and airborne campaigns to collect data to support the algorithm development and validation are being conducted, underpinned by a study to tackle the end-to-end performance calibration of a P-band synthetic aperture radar system in the presence of the ionosphere.
 45)